 While aseptic valves aim to prevent contamination from the environment, hygienic valve design focuses on cleanability.

 Parts of a hygienic valve will move in and out of the process, becoming exposed to the surrounding environment.
 For instance, a rising stem on a valve will come in contact with the process, and may also come in contact with the environment outside the process.

 Take a look at this video of a hygienic mixproof valve from Pentair Sudmo Valves.
 Here you can see as the valve opens and closes, the stem exits the body, and returns to the body.

 Compare with this aseptic mixproof valve.
 Note how the bellows come into play.

 When do I use aseptic or hygienic valves?

 Aseptic valves, are most often found in industries that require high levels of purity.
 These include manufacturers of injection drugs, cosmetics, microelectronics, and the like.
 Aseptic valves are used here to control processes and minimize contamination from environmental sources.

 In sanitary applications, valve design matters!
 If you're unsure which valve is best for your process, talk to an engineer.
 They can help determine which valve will achieve your objectives for production and cleanliness.

 Not sure which valve is right for your process?
 Ask us about it!
-We gladly provide technical assistance to businesses and municipalities in Wisconsin and upper Michigan.
+We gladly provide technical assistance to businesses and municipalities in Wisconsin, Minnesota and upper Michigan.